cbinzer/simple-dog-tricks-api/README.md

 ## Features

 - Create, list, find, replace, and delete tricks
-- Each trick has a name, description, and instructions
+- Each trick has a title, description, and instructions
 - In-memory storage using a repository pattern
 - JSON input and output using [Serde](https://serde.rs/)